 Talk to your team and figure out what’s working for them and what’s not working for them.
 Take techniques used by your most successful salesmen and apply them across the board.

 Even if it’s a small database, you could find some really valuable information about who’s making purchases and why.

 Your executive may have some ideas that aren’t being utilized properly or at all.
 Just because they’re the CFO doesn’t mean they don’t have ideas on who the sales team should be targeting.

 - Interview your customer success team

-These are the people that deal with your current customer’s issues and problem the most.
+These are the people that deal with your current customer’s issues and problems the most.
 Surveying and interviewing them will not only improve your own products and solutions, but also figure out why people are leaving their current companies to do business with yours.

 It is okay to have several B2B personas.
-Complex business products and solutions have multiple decision makers in the buying process.
+Complex business products and solutions have multiple decision-makers in the buying process.
 Just make sure not to spend too much time trying to list every single purchaser or decision.
 There are usually only a handful that really matter.